 The Company offers several payment options to its students including a monthly payment plan ("MPP"), installment plans and financial aid.
 Our current and long-term accounts receivable balances are predominantly the result of students taking advantage of our groundbreaking monthly payment plan, which we introduced in Fiscal Year 2014 at AU and subsequently in Fiscal Year 2018 at USU.
-On October 31, 2024, gross MPP accounts receivable was 92% of total gross accounts receivable.
-Of the gross accounts receivable, approximately 33% and 59% relates to AU and USU MPP accounts receivable, respectively.
+On January 31, 2025, gross MPP accounts receivable was 91% of total gross accounts receivable.
+Of gross AU and USU accounts receivable, approximately 81% and 97%, respectively, relates to MPP balances.

 The MPP is a private education loan in the form of a retail installment contract with a 0% fixed rate of interest (0% APR) and no down payment.
 Each month the student will make one payment of \$325, \$375, \$415 or \$450 (depending on the program) until the program tuition is paid in full.
-The attractive aspect of being able to pay for a degree over a fixed period of time fueled the growth of the MPP plan which also resulted in growth of our short-term and long-term accounts receivable.
+The attractive aspect of being able to pay for a degree over a fixed period of time with 0% interest fueled the growth of the MPP plan which also resulted in growth of our short-term and long-term accounts receivable.
 The MPP is designed so students can build the cost of their degree into their monthly budget.